justinjohnson-dev/java2-learning-generics-recursion/README.md

 ## Prerequisites

-### jdk 10.0.2
+### Java Development Kit (JDK)
-Be sure jdk is on your machine.
-I am currently running 10.0.2 Check your java version with
+Be sure JDK is on your machine.
+I am currently running 10.0.2 Check your Java version with
 ```
 java -version
 ```